Responding to Sexual Harassment and Sexual Violence at the Harvard T.H. Chan School of Public Health

 Deans, Advisors, Faculty Members, Campus Administrators, Coaches, and Residential Life Staff: Deans, advisors, faculty members, campus administrators, coaches, and residential life staff will keep the information that you provide as private as possible, meaning that they will only share it with those who have a need to know.
 For example, they may need to disclose what you tell them to the appropriate Title IX coordinator.

-Title IX Officer and Title IX Coordinators: The University-wide Title IX Officer and the HSPH Title IX coordinators can speak with you about your options, support services, and how to file a complaint.
+Title IX Officer and Title IX Coordinators: The University-wide Title IX Officer and the Harvard Chan School Title IX coordinators can speak with you about your options, support services, and how to file a complaint.
 They, too, will handle your information carefully, maintaining as much privacy as possible, but may need to share it with those who have a need to know.
 Each school has Title IX coordinators designated to receive complaints against students, as well as against faculty and against staff.

 Medical professionals, social workers, rape-crisis counselors, and clergy: Medical professionals at Harvard include licensed clinicians at Harvard University Health Services (HUHS) and the University Mental Health Services.
 These professionals have certain standards of confidentiality.
 Similarly, rape crisis counselors, including counselors at the Office of Sexual Assault Prevention & Response (OSAPR), have certain confidentiality standards.
 Rape crisis counselors also are available at the Boston Area Rape Crisis Center (BARCC).
 BARCC also coordinates counseling and legal assistance resources.
 Harvard clergy also have certain standards of confidentiality.